bensaufley/linters/eslint-config/README.md

   eslint-plugin-react-hooks
 ```

-If you're using ESLint 9, you'll need to override `eslint` version in your `package.json` because some of the peer dependencies still depend on ESLint 8:
+Because the Airbnb package is *still* stuck in ESLint 8, you'll need to override `eslint` version in your `package.json`:

 ```json
 "overrides": {